Coordinated vs. Sequential Transmission Planning: Modeling and Data

 \subsubsection{Load}

-The load profile (which is the share of peak load in each zone and hour for the 8760 hours of the year) is taken from historical load years and is the same across all epochs.
+The load factor (which is the share of peak load in each zone and hour for the 8760 hours of the year) is taken from historical load years and is the same across all epochs.
 For these model runs, we use historical year 2008 from NREL ReEDS \cite{Brown_Regional_Energy_Deployment}.
 NREL provides historical load information for the years 2007--2013 and 2016--2024.
-We have run the model using load profiles based on each of those years, but we chose the 2008 year because it produces the model runs with the highest costs, indicating that it is the most difficult load profile for the model to meet.
-Total load for each epoch is determined by multiplying the load profile by PJM's peak load projections.
-The model currently uses PJM's peak load from PJM's `2025 Long-Term Load Forecast Report' \cite{PjmLoad25}.
+We have run the model using load factors based on each of those years, but we chose the 2008 year because it produces the model runs with the highest costs, indicating that it is the most difficult set of load factors for the model to meet.
+Total load for each epoch is determined by multiplying the load factors by PJM's peak load projections.
+The model currently uses PJM's peak load from PJM's `2025 Long-Term Load Forecast Report' \cite{PjmLoad25} as the high demand scenario and PJM's peak load from PJM's `2022 Long-Term Load Forecast Report' \cite{PjmLoad22} as the low demand scenario.